French forces in Djibouti: Air units

 In addition, a detachment from naval aeronautics (Breguet Atlantic, then Breguet Atlantique 2) is permanently stationed there.

 Naval units

 The French Navy deploys a CTM landing craft in Djibouti.
 It also has deployed special forces for training and for combating piracy around the Horn of Africa.
-Two Engins de Débarquement Amphibie – Standards (EDA-S) landing craft are to be delivered to naval forces based in Djibouti by 2025.
+Two Engins de Débarquement Amphibie – Standards (EDA-S) landing craft (Dague & Mousquetare) to be delivered to naval forces based in Djibouti by 2025.
 The landing craft are to replace the CTM craft and better support operations in the region.